BatoolMM/R-markdown/_episodes/10-knitr-styling.md

 >{: .solution}
 {: .challenge}

+> ## Time to Knit!
+> Check to see if caption for Figure 3 appeared
+{: .checklist}

 ### Add captions to code-generated tables

 Ok, now let's do the table.
-For the table, you can't add the same `fig.cap = ` to the chunk options (of course you can't), but the `kable()` function has an argument called `caption`.
+For the table, you use the same `fig.cap = ` to the chunk options (of course you can't), but the `kable()` function has an argument called `caption`.
 So, we can go back to our kable function and add this:

-First, cut the orignial table caption from it's spot in the paper Second, add to the kable function `caption = ` and paste the caption in between `"`s

 ```
  `caption="Table 1.
 Major challenges to rigor observed in shared resources"`
 ```

+First, cut the orignial table caption from it's spot in the paper Second, add to the kable function `caption = ` and paste the caption in between `"`s

 Should output as so:

     TABLE 1 - Major challenges to rigor observed in shared resources

+> ## Time to Knit!
+> Check to see if the caption for the table appeared.
+{: .checklist}

 ## Globally align & size plots/figures